xeraa/mod_security-log/readme.md

 ## Todo

+* Add `' or true -- ` to skip the login form and add it to the flow (probably first)
-* Add custom ModSecurity rule
+* Add custom ModSecurity rule — maybe filter out Shay in POST requests: https://www.digitalocean.com/community/tutorials/how-to-set-up-mod_security-with-apache-on-debian-ubuntu
+* Add sqlmap for the login page: https://github.com/sqlmapproject/sqlmap/wiki/Usage